 This dish is decadent and one-of-a-kind.
 Arnaud’s gulf oysters are served with diced shrimp, green onions, mushrooms, herbs, and a white wine sauce.
 Again, they are baked and served warm.
 Pro tip: Arnaud’s offers a variety of special baked oysters.
 Order the “Oysters Arnaud” to try one of each.

-This Bourbon Street restaurant serves fried oysters tossed with Crystal BBQ sauce and homemade blue cheese dressing.
-Sit at the oyster bar and check out their happy hour.
+Red Fish Grill on Bourbon Street serves fried oysters tossed with Crystal BBQ sauce and homemade blue cheese dressing.

 A fried oyster po-boy is a staple in New Orleans cuisine.
 You can never go wrong with this traditional topping, but many po-boy shops only offer it on certain days.
 Some of our favorite places where you can always order one include Domilise’s and Mahony’s.

 This Indian restaurant spices up their traditional dishes with New Orleans flare.
-The oyster bed roast is prepared with caramelized onions, garlic, and curry.
+The oyster bed roast at Saffron is prepared with caramelized onions, garlic, and curry.